Wintellect/WintellectVSCmdlets/ReadMe.md

 	    sufficient for many of your customization needs.
 Most of these cmdlets are ports of VB.NET macros that John Robbins has shown on his blog and books.

-	    All cmdlets work with both Visual Studio 2010 and Visual Studio 2012.
+	    All cmdlets work with Visual Studio 2010 through Visual Studio 2015.

 	    Note that these cmdlets support C#, VB, and native C++.
 They probably support more but those were all the languages tested.